Media

 Album Tip: Raoul Vignal - Years in Marble

-Close-miked voice, detailed fingerstyle, and air you can hear-Raoul Vignal sculpts stillness into songs that keep unfolding on repeat.
+Close-miked voice, detailed fingerstyle, and air you can hear - Raoul Vignal sculpts stillness into songs that keep unfolding on repeat.
+A quiet record that teaches you how to listen.

 Film Tip: Amadeus - Mozart, Salieri, and the Genius Myth